-1. a.
-Per academic year, two opportunities to take examinations per educational component will be offered.

-b.
-The options for retaking practical components, work placements and theses are detailed in the relevant work placement manual, teaching regulations or graduation regulations.

-- 2. The most recent mark will apply in the event of a resit.
+- a.
+Per academic year, two opportunities to take examinations per educational component will be offered. b.
+The options for retaking practical components, work placements and theses are detailed in the relevant work placement manual, teaching regulations or graduation regulations. - 2.
+The most recent mark will apply in the event of a re-sit.
 A retake is allowed for both passed and failed units of study. - 3.
-The resit for a (partial) interim examination must not take place within ten working days of the announcement of the result of the (partial) examination being resat. - 4.
-The Examination Board offers student on request an extra opportunity to take an examination outside the regular occasions or at an date.
-Herewith the following requirements will be attached : - a.
-The student passed all but one of the examinations necessary to meet the degree requirements and - b.
-The student did take part on the occasions in relating year of study and - c.
-Taking part on the next regular examination opportunity is leading to disproportionately study delay.
+The re-sit for a (partial) interim examination must not take place within ten working days of the announcement of the result of the (partial) examination being resat. - 4.
+The Examination Board offers a student on request an extra opportunity to take an examination outside the regular occasions or at another date.
+Herewith the following requirements are attached: - a. the student passed all but one of the examinations necessary to meet the degree requirements; and - b. has failed the examination during all the previously offered attempts unless participation in an examination was not possible for compelling reasons; and - c. taking part on the next regular examination opportunity is leading to disproportionate study delay

-The extra opportunity can only be offered for educational components that are examined with a scheduled written exam, paper or take home examination.
+The extra opportunity can only be offered for educational components that are examined with a scheduled written exam, paper or take-home examination.
 Educational components that are examined (partly) otherwise are not included.
-Due to the construction of these educational components it is not possible re-sit these examinations on an alternative date.
+Due to the construction of these educational components it is not possible to re-sit these examinations on an alternative date.
 Requests for an additional examination opportunity must be submitted to the Examination Board no later than 1 July.
+If necessary, the method of examination may deviate from the provisions in the study guide.